datagrok-ai/public/help/compute/compute.md

 ### Logging, audit, and traceability

-Out-of-the box, the platform provides audit and logging capabilities, and when the model is [deployed](#deployment), we get the following automatically:
+Out-of-the-box, the platform provides audit and logging capabilities, and when the model is [deployed](#deployment), we get the following automatically:

 * See who created, edited, deployed, and used the model